How the operation itself becomes a system.

 What Grow means.

-Grow is the work of turning a team into a system that scales.
+Grow is the work of turning your operation into a system that scales.
 Not the work of headcount planning.
 Not the work of writing job descriptions.
-The work of designing how capacity, hiring, career paths, and team structure evolve as the operation grows, so that growth doesn't break what was working.
+The work of designing how capacity, hiring, career paths, team structure, and AI scope evolve together so growth doesn't break what was working.

 That's the gap Grow names.
-Growth is the most expensive thing a CX team does, and the least designed.
+Growth is the most expensive thing a CX operation does, and the least designed.
 New hires arrive into structure that doesn't match the size of the team.
+The AI's scope grows by vendor recommendation, not by what the operation can absorb.
 Senior agents plateau because there's no path.
-Capacity planning is a fight with finance every quarter.
+Capacity planning is a fight with finance every quarter, and AI capacity is a fight with no one because nobody is asking the question.

-Haven's Grow module starts with naming an owner.
-Workforce planning, hiring rubrics, career paths, capacity model: all assigned.
-Then it builds the artifacts: a workforce model that responds to demand, hiring rubrics that calibrate to the rubric you already have, career paths that match the seven functions.
+Haven's Grow module starts with naming an owner across both populations.
+Workforce planning, hiring standards, career paths, capacity model, AI scope: all assigned, all to the same role.
+Then it builds the artifacts: a workforce model that splits across deflectable and complex, hiring standards that calibrate to the same bar the AI is scoped against, career paths designed for the work humans actually do now.

 Growth becomes a designed event, not a reaction.
-The team scales as a system.
+The operation scales as a system, humans and AI in one model.
 The thing that breaks last is the thing nobody owned first.

 The progression.
 Four levels.

-Growth happens to you.
+Growth happens to you, on both sides.
 Volume spikes trigger hiring.
 Senior departures trigger backfills.
+AI scope expands by vendor recommendation.
 Workforce planning is a quarterly Excel exercise.
 Career paths are aspirational.

 - Reactive hiring